rubelw/OSSS/README.md

 Inspired by the needs of public school districts for transparent governance and modern, accessible software.
 Thanks to all contributors and the civic‑tech community.

 ---

-## Credits

-This project includes code from **fastapi-keycloak**
-Copyright © 2021 Code Specialist
-Used under the terms of the [Apache License 2.0].
-Modifications: renamed package to `OSSS`, adapted APIs, added caching, tests, and deployment files.